colebenedicto/css-exercises/foundations/06-cascade-fix/README.md

 ![desired outcome](./desired-outcome.png)

 ### Self Check
-- Did you make sure to not edit the HTML file?
+- Did you make sure to not edit the HTML file? yes
-- If you added selectors to the CSS, do they target a valid HTML element?
+- If you added selectors to the CSS, do they target a valid HTML element? i did not add selectors, only shifted their positions (to take advantage of the rule order.)

+#### What I learned
+- It looks as though css cascade will also the death of me when I make style my HTMLs in the future.
+Buy hey, at least I know it exists now so it's not gonna be that difficult to google that up.